-Foreign Students
+International Students

-The college reserves the right to determine the number of foreign students to be admitted.
-Foreign students must meet the following admission requirements at least six weeks prior to enrollment:
+The college reserves the right to determine the number of international students to be admitted.
+International students must meet the following admission requirements at least six weeks prior to enrollment:

-- 1. Complete the application for admission. - Provide the completed Certification of Immunization against measles and Rubella.
-Additionally, the State of Mississippi requires all new foreign students to be screened by the local Public Health Department for tuberculosis. - 3.
+- 1. Complete the application for admission (there will be a one time application fee of \$100.00.) - Provide the completed Certification of Immunization against measles and Rubella.
+Additionally, the State of Mississippi requires all new international students to be screened by the local Public Health Department for tuberculosis. - 3.
 If English is not the native language of the student, a score of at least 525 on paper based test or 195 on computer based test is required on the TOEFL (Test of English as a Foreign Language).
-This requirement may be waived for foreign students who transfer from a regionally accredited university/college within the United States and who have completed English Composition (2 semesters) with a "C" or better in each course.
-This requirement may also be waived for foreign students who have enrolled in a U.S. college/university English Language Institute, English as a Second Language program, or Intensive English program designed for non-native born students and who achieve proficiency/fluency in English.
+This requirement may be waived for international students who transfer from a regionally accredited university/college within the United States and who have completed English Composition (2 semesters) with a "C" or better in each course.
+This requirement may also be waived for international students who have enrolled in a U.S. college/university English Language Institute, English as a Second Language program, or Intensive English program designed for non-native born students and who achieve proficiency/fluency in English.
 A letter of recommendation is required from the U.S. college/university program director indicating the student has achieved "proficiency satisfactory to enroll in and successfully complete college work and is able to converse and communicate intelligibly and effectively". - 4.
 Provide official high school and/or college transcripts with the English translation and the evaluation of that coursework.
-Students transferring from a regionally accredited university/college within the United States who have completed 12 or more semester hours of college-level work are required to submit only their United States transcripts. - Provide a notarized Affidavit of Support indicating sufficient American funds available for tuition, transportation, and room and board for at least the first year of the student's enrollment.

-6. Provide a copy of the student's passport.
+Students transferring from a regionally accredited university/college within the United States who have completed 12 or more semester hours of college-level work are required to submit only their United States transcripts. - 5.
+Provide a notarized Affidavit of Support indicating sufficient American funds available for tuition, transportation, and room and board for at least the first year of the student's enrollment. - 6.
+Provide a copy of the student's passport.
 The passport must have an effective date to cover the first six months of the enrollment period.